 Odori Park is the main site and the historic site of the Snow Festival.
 This park is 1.5km long and houses approximately a dozen of the festival’s largest snow statues which can be up to 25m tall.

-TIP: You can get a great view from above of the Odori site from the Sapporo TV tower which is located on the eastern end of Odori Park.
+TIP: You can get a great view from above of the Odori site from the Sapporo TV tower located on the eastern end of Odori Park.
 The tower is usually open from 8.30am to 10.30pm (extended hours during the festival).
 There is a fee to enter the observatory deck.

 Easiest way to get here: 10 minute walk from the JR Sapporo station.